 The Disclosure Policy also permits disclosure of portfolio holdings information to insurance companies with which the Trust has entered into a participation agreement (each, a "Participating Insurance Company," and, collectively, the "Participating Insurance Companies"), upon request or on a selective basis, reasonably prior to the scheduled release dates of such information in order to assist the Participating Insurance Companies with posting such information on their websites in compliance with Rule 30e-3 under the 1940 Act.
 The Disclosure Policy incorporates the Board's determination that selectively disclosing portfolio holdings information to facilitate a Participating Insurance Company's dissemination of the portfolio holdings information on its website is a legitimate business purpose of the Funds.
-Participating Insurance Companies that wish to receive such portfolio holdings information in advance of the public release date must sign a non-disclosure agreement requiring them to maintain the confidentiality of the information to execute transactions on confidential portfolio holdings information.
+Participating Insurance Companies that wish to receive such portfolio holdings information in advance of the public release date must sign a non-disclosure agreement requiring them to maintain the confidentiality of the information until the public release dates and to refrain from using that information to execute transactions on confidential portfolio holdings information.
 To obtain information about Fund portfolio holdings information, please contact your insurance company or other financial intermediary.